DinoChiesa/get-gcp-access-token/README.md

 The two methods for acquiring tokens - via user authentication or using a service account identity - are intended for different purposes, and you should take care to decide which one to use, carefully.
-If you are in doubt review your use case with your security architect.
+If you are in doubt review your use case with your security architect, and consult [the decision tree](https://cloud.google.com/docs/authentication#auth-decision-tree).

 In a typical case, a CI/CD pipeline might use a service account.
 But if you're just automating Google things (including apigee.googleapis.com) for your own purposes, for example via a script you run from your own terminal, you probably want to use the human authentication to get